move-coop/parsons/docs/index.rst

 python myparsons_script.py
 ```

-When the `PARSONS_LIMITED_DEPENDENCIES` environment variable is set, pip will install the bare
+`PIP_NO_BINARY` tells pip to use the source distribution of Parsons, which then allows
-minimum dependencies needed to run Parsons.
-Users may also install extra dependencies
+`PARSONS_LIMITED_DEPENDENCIES` to dynamically limit to the bare minimum dependencies needed to
-appropriate to their environment, e.g.
+run Parsons.
+Users may also install extra dependencies appropriate to their environment, e.g.

 ```
+export PIP_NO_BINARY=parsons
 export PARSONS_LIMITED_DEPENDENCIES=true
 pip install parsons[google]
 ```